 So that’s Becky and her husband, Chris, sorted out.
 How was I going to write it?

 Well, I have to say that I’m a bit of an obsessive when it comes to writing.
 I’m so obsessive that I become quite a selfish person, pushing everything else aside so I can devote myself to it (how very sad!).
-But the benefit of this approach is that you can immerse yourself in the story and stay there for protracted periods of time, and it’s this intense thought that helped me answer that question.
+But the benefit of this approach is that I can immerse myself in the story and stay there for protracted periods of time, and it’s this intense thought that helped me answer that question.

 I noticed that each time I thought of events unfolding around Becky, I would think of her responses to them in first person – I could actually hear her!
 Traditionally I write novels in third person, mainly because I always have several plot threads running at once, and writing them in first person would kill them instantly.
 But I’ve written a couple of Eddie Collins short stories, and both of those were in first person – and they turned out very well indeed.
 Could I sustain a first person story for an entire novel-length book?
 Only one way to find out.